arctic-hen7/perseus-size-opt/README.md

 # Perseus Size Optimization Plugin

+> Note: users of v0.1.0-v0.1.3 should upgrade to v0.1.4 if they're using Rust 2021, as an upstream bug occurs if you attempt to compile your app in release mode.
+See [here](#compiling-in-release-mode-never-finishes) for further details.

 This is a very simple plugin for [Perseus](https://arctic-hen7.github.io/perseus) that applies size optimizations automatically, which decrease the size of your final Wasm bundle significantly, meaning faster loads for users because a smaller amount of data needs to be transferred to their browsers.
 Because Perseus renders a page almost immediately through static generation, and then the Wasm bundle is